-Scaling is the process of managing your resources to help your application meet a set of performance requirements.
-When we have too many resources serving users, we won't be using it efficiently and we'll be wasting money.
-Too few available resources means that the performance of our application could be impacted.
-The goal is to meet our defined performance requirements while optimizing for cost.
+- Scaling is the process of managing your resources to help your application meet a set of performance requirements.
+When you have too many resources serving your users, you won't be using those resources efficiently, and you'll be wasting money.
+When you have too few resources available, the performance of your application can be adversely affected.
+Your goal is to meet your defined performance requirements while optimizing for cost.

-"Resources" can refer to anything we need to manage to run our applications.
-Memory and CPU for virtual machines are the most obvious resources, but some Azure services might require you to consider bandwidth or abstractions, like Azure Cosmos DB Request Units.
+- Resources can refer to anything you need to manage and run your applications.
+Memory and CPUs for virtual machines are the most obvious resources.
+But some Azure services might require you to consider bandwidth or abstractions, like Request Units (RUs) for Azure Cosmos DB.

-In a world where application demand is constant, it's easy to predict the right amount of resources you'll need.
-In the real world, the demands of applications change over time, so the right amount of resources you'll need can be harder to predict.
-If you're lucky, that change will be predictable or seasonal, but that is not typical of all applications.
-Ideally, you want to provision the right amount of resources to meet demand and adjust as demand changes.
+In a hypothetical world where application demand was constant, it would be easy to predict the right amount of resources you'd need.
+But in the real world, the demands of applications change over time, so the right amount of resources you'll need can be harder to predict.
+If you're lucky, that change will be predictable or seasonal, but that's not typical of all scenarios.
+Ideally, you want to provision the right amount of resources to meet demand and then adjust the amount as demand changes.

 Scaling is difficult in an on-premises scenario, where you purchase and manage your own servers.
-Adding resources can be costly and often takes too much time to bring online, sometimes longer than your actual need for the increased capacity.
-It can be just as difficult to then reduce capacity during times of low demand on the system, so you may be stuck with the increased cost.
+Adding resources can be costly, and often takes too much time to bring resources online.
+Sometimes it can take longer than your actual need for the increased capacity.
+It also can be difficult to reduce your resources during times of low demand on the system, so you might be stuck with the increased cost.

 Easy scaling is a key benefit of Azure.
-Most Azure resources let you easily add or remove resources as demand changes, and many services have automated options so they monitor demand and adjust for you.
-This automatic scaling capability, commonly known as autoscaling, lets you set thresholds for the minimum and maximum level of instances that should be available, and will add or remove instances based upon a performance metric (for example, CPU utilization).
+Most Azure resources let you easily add or remove resources as demand changes.
+Many services have automated options that monitor demand and adjust for you.
+This automatic scaling capability is commonly known as autoscaling.
+Autoscaling lets you set thresholds for the minimum and maximum level of instances that should be available.
+It also adds or removes instances based on a performance metric.
+An example is CPU utilization.

 What is scaling up or down?

-Let's take a look at what scaling up or down means in the context of Azure resources:
+Let's look at what scaling up or down means in the context of Azure resources:

-- In Azure virtual machines, you scale based upon a virtual machine size.
-That size has a certain amount of vCPUs, RAM, and local storage associated with it.
-For example, we could scale up from a Standard_DS1_v2 virtual machine (1 vCPU and 3.5 GB of RAM) to a Standard_DS2_v2 virtual machine (2 vCPUs and 7 GB of RAM).
+- In Azure virtual machines, you scale based on a virtual machine size.
+Each VM size has a certain amount of vCPUs, RAM, and local storage associated with it.
+For example, you could scale up from a Standard_DS1_v2 virtual machine (1 vCPU and 3.5 GB of RAM) to a Standard_DS2_v2 virtual machine (2 vCPUs and 7 GB of RAM).

 - Azure SQL Database is a platform as a service (PaaS) implementation of Microsoft SQL Server.
-You can scale up a database based upon the number of database transaction units (DTUs) or vCPUs.
+You can scale up a database based on the number of database transaction units (DTUs) or vCPUs.
 DTUs are an abstraction of underlying resources and are a blend of CPU, IO, and memory.
-For instance, you could scale your Azure SQL database from a size of P2 with 250 DTUs up to a P4 with 500 DTUs to give the database more throughput and capacity.
+For example, you could scale your database in Azure SQL Database from a size of P2 with 250 DTUs up to a P4 with 500 DTUs to give the database more throughput and capacity.

 - Azure App Service is a PaaS website-hosting service on Azure.
-Websites run on a virtual server farm, also known as an App Service plan.
-You can scale the App Service plan up or down between tiers and have capacity options within tiers.
+Websites run on a virtual server farm, which is also known as an App Service plan.
+You can scale the App Service plan up or down between tiers.
+You also have capacity options within those tiers.
 For example, an S1 App Service plan has 1 vCPU and 1.75 GB of RAM per instance.
-We could scale up to an S2 App Service plan, which has 2 vCPUs and 3 GB of RAM per instance.
+You could scale up to an S2 App Service plan, which has 2 vCPUs and 3 GB of RAM per instance.

-To have these capabilities in an on-premises environment you typically have to wait for procurement of the needed hardware and installation before you can start using the new level of scale.
+To scale these types of capabilities in an on-premises environment, you typically have to wait for procurement and installation of the necessary hardware before you can start using the new level of scale.
 In Azure, the physical resources are already deployed and available for you.
-You simply need to select the alternate level of scale that you are looking to use.
+You simply need to select the alternate level of scale that you want to use.

-You may need to consider the impact of scaling up in your solution, depending upon the cloud services that you have chosen.
+You might need to consider the impact of scaling up in your solution.
+Your decision depends on the cloud services that you chose.

 For example, if you choose to scale up in Azure SQL Database, the service deals with scaling up individual nodes and continues the operation of your service.
-Changing the service tier and/or performance level of a database creates a replica of the original database at the new performance level, and then switches connections over to the replica.
-No data is lost during this process, and there's only a brief interruption when the service switches over to the replica.
+Changing the service tier or performance level of a database creates a replica of the original database at the new performance level.
+Connections are then switched over to the replica.
+No data is lost during this process.
+There's only a brief interruption when the service switches over to the replica.
 The interruption is typically less than four seconds.

 Alternatively, if you choose to scale up or down a virtual machine, you do so by selecting a different instance size.
-In most cases this requires a restart of the VM, so it's best to have the expectation that a reboot will be required and you'll need to account for when performing this activity.
+In most situations, if the VM is already running, you're required to restart the VM.
+With that in mind, expect that a reboot will be required when you scale your VMs.
+You'll need to account for that eventuality in your planning.

 What is scaling out or in?

-Where scaling up and down adjusts the amount of resources a single instance has available, scaling out and in adjusts the total number of instances.
+You now know that scaling up and down adjusts the amount of resources a single instance has available.
+Scaling out and in adjusts the total number of instances.

-Scaling out is the process of adding more instances to support the load of your solution.
-For example, if our website front end were hosted on virtual machines, we could increase the number of virtual machines if the level of load increased.
+- Scaling out is the process of adding more instances to support the load of your solution.
+For example, if your website front ends were hosted on virtual machines, you could increase the number of virtual machines if the level of load increased.

 Here are some examples of what scaling out or in means in the context of Azure resources: